Cancer Research Progress

 Brief reports detailing key information on disease incidence and mortality, NCI funding trends, relevant research activities, and recent scientific advances for several major cancer types

 Cancer Trends Progress Report

-A report that summarizes our nation's progress in fighting cancer based on the Healthy People targets from the Department of Health and Human Services, including key measures of progress in prevention, early detection, diagnosis, treatment, life after cancer, and end of life
+A report that summarizes our nation's progress in fighting cancer based on data from numerous federal departments and agencies, including key measures of progress in prevention, early detection, diagnosis, treatment, life after cancer, and end of life